 Read this: Fitbit Blaze tips and tricks

 Gym bunnies will approve of the automatic exercise detection and biometrics, but it's disappointing for runners and cyclists, as it still relies on your smartphone for GPS data.
-A new update is set to bring the same cardio fitness levels and guided breathing features from the Charge 2 to make the hybrid a more feature-packed option.
+A new update brings the same cardio fitness levels and guided breathing features from the Charge 2 to make the hybrid a more feature-packed option.

 Wareable verdict: Fitbit Blaze review